Advocating key changes to stop foreign interference in politics across Canada

 Read all campaign newsThe Opportunity

-The federal government and other governments are considering what measures are needed to stop interference by China, Russia, Iran and other countries to influence our elections and politicians.
+The federal government and other governments across Canada are considering what measures are needed to stop interference by China, Russia, Iran and other countries to influence our elections and politicians.
+The federal government has proposed some changes to laws, and Parliament has enacted some of the changes, but the changes do not close key loopholes that allow for foreign interference, and the enforcement system is still much too weak, ineffective and controlled by the ruling party Cabinet.

 Please click Send on this page to send your letter to the Prime Minister and other key federal politicians, and your provincial Premier and provincial politicians, calling for key changes to Stop Foreign Interference in Canadian Politics – changes that will:

-- Require disclosure by anyone who is paid in any way by a foreign government or foreign-controlled entity to try to influence Canadian politics to disclose their activities and who is paying them and how much they are being paid;
+- Require anyone who has any arrangement, direct or indirect, paid or unpaid, with a foreign government, foreign-controlled entity or foreigner to try to influence politics in any way anywhere in Canada to disclose in an online, searchable database their activities and who is paying them and how much they are being paid.

-- Stop the influence of wealthy, big money interests (especially big multinational businesses) on elections and government policies by lowering the donation limit to an amount average voters can afford, and setting limits on spending aimed at influencing elections and policy-making processes for businesses and lobby groups based on the actual number of voters that support them;
+- Stop the influence of wealthy, big money interests (especially big multinational businesses and industry associations) on elections and government policies by lowering the annual donation and loan limit to an amount average voters can afford, prohibiting anyone or any entity from paying any expenses of any contestant or candidate, and setting limits on spending aimed at influencing elections and policy-making processes for lobby groups based on the actual number of voters that support them, and prohibit Canadian owned/controlled-businesses and industry associations from spending money on ads or political activities aimed at affecting policy or elections, and prohibit foreign owned/controlled businesses and industry associations from doing any such political activities.

-- Stop the federal Commissioner of Lobbying’s and House Ethics Committee’s proposed changes that will gut key federal ethical lobbying rules in ways that will allow lobbyists to essentially bribe MPs and federal party leaders;
+- Reverse the federal Commissioner of Lobbying’s and House Ethics Committee’s changes that gutted key federal ethical lobbying rules in ways that allow lobbyists to essentially bribe MPs and federal party leaders.

-- Prohibit lobbyists and lobbying businesses and groups from colluding with people who are trying to be nominated as an election candidate, or campaigning to be the leader of a political party and, like in our elections, only allow Canadian citizens to vote in nomination and party leadership contests;
+- Prohibit lobbyists and lobbying businesses and groups from colluding with people who are trying to be nominated as an election candidate or campaigning to be the leader of a political party.

-- Have election agencies run nomination and party leadership contests, so that parties can’t rig the results;
+- Have election agencies run nomination and party leadership contests, so that parties can’t rig the results, and only allow citizens who are 18 or older and registered voters to vote in nomination and leadership contests (same as in elections).

-- Require politicians to disclose details about their finances and private interests and connections, and prohibit them from having investments in businesses, and prohibit them from participating in decisions when they have even the appearance of a conflict of interest;
+- Require politicians, their staff, and all government appointees and employees (including at agencies, boards, commissions, tribunals and government corporations) to disclose details about their finances and other jobs and private interests and connections in an online, searchable database, and prohibit them from having investments in businesses or financial interests or liabilities or jobs connected with any foreign business, entity or government, and prohibit them from participating in decisions when they have even the appearance of a conflict of interest, and make it even more clear that furthering the interests of a foreign government, individual or entity is a violation of ethics rules.

-- Close all the loopholes that allow for secret, unethical lobbying, and require disclosure of how much each lobby group spends on lobbying, and who funds them;
+- Close all the loopholes that allow for secret, unethical lobbying, and require disclosure of how much each lobby group spends on lobbying, and who funds them, and prohibit foreign-owned/controlled businesses and business/industry associations from all lobbying activities except making public, written submissions to the government and testifying before parliamentary committees.

-- Create fully independent commissions whose members are appointed through independent, merit-based processes to enforce all the rules and impose on violators significant fines, multi-year bans on participating in elections and policy-making processes, and jail terms for the most serious violations.
+- Create fully independent commissions whose members are appointed through independent, merit-based processes to enforce all the above foreign agent, election, political finance, ethics and lobbying rules (including changing the federal Critical Election Incident Public Protocol Panel into a fully independent commission), and require all the commissions to issue a public ruling/report right after they review or investigate any situation, and empower all the commissions to impose on violators significant fines, multi-year bans on participating in elections and policy-making processes, and jail terms for the most serious violations, and allow any member of the public to challenge any decision or ruling of these commissions in court.

 Background